Our Treatment Process

 The City of Dayton, Division of Water Reclamation (previously Waste Water Treatment) prevents and controls sanitary water pollution to the Great Miami River, working around the clock, 24 hours a day, 365 days a year, year after year since 1929.
 The Division of Water Reclamation serves the City of Dayton and the region, including a large part of Montgomery County which includes Trotwood, Northridge, Riverside, Harrison Township, parts of Randolph Township, Oakwood, Kettering, Greene County, Moraine, and Wright Patterson Air Force Base.
 The staff of 71 full time employees serves 340,000 people, businesses, and industries by providing for disposal and treatment of all their collective wastewater discharges.
 The wastewater is treated to remove pollutants to a high degree of purity that meets or exceeds Ohio EPA issued permit requirements before it is discharged to the Great Miami River.

-The WWTP is located at its original 1929 site in the southwest corner of the City of Dayton at river mile 76.1 on the 170.3 miles long Great Miami River.
-The average daily discharge ranges between 48 to 55 MGD.
-At this point on the river, the wastewater discharged from the WWTP can contribute up to 40 to 50% of the total river flow during low flow (drought) conditions.
+The WRF is located at its original 1929 site in the southwest corner of the City of Dayton at river mile 76.1 on the 170.3 miles long Great Miami River.
+The average daily discharge ranges between 48 to 55 million gallons per day (MGD).
+At this point on the river, the wastewater discharged from the WRF can contribute up to 40 to 50% of the total river flow during low flow (drought) conditions.
 This large contribution to river flow requires the wastewater discharged to meet the cleanest water quality standards to protect warm water aquatic animals and plants, as well as, to allow for other designated uses like fishing, boating and skiing.

 This need for very clean discharges required the City of Dayton to build major upgrades to its secondary treatment facilities.
-From 1983 to 1991 near continuous construction upgraded the treatment capacity and capabilities of the treatment plant to a 72,000,000 gallon per day Advanced Water Reclamation Facility.
-The treatment processes now provide preliminary, primary, secondary, advanced secondary (nitrification), filtration, chlorination/dechlorination and post-aeration to all wastewater.
+From 1983 to 1991 near continuous construction upgraded the treatment capacity and capabilities of the treatment plant to a 72 MGD Advanced Water Reclamation Facility.
+The treatment processes now provide preliminary, primary, secondary, tertiary (nitrification), filtration, chlorination/dechlorination and post-aeration to all wastewater.

-Sludges collected and removed are stabilized through anaerobic digestion into biosolids, dewatered and used as fertilizer in a land application program on approved farms.
-The biosolids dewatering and land application program is performed by a private contractor.
-The average biosolids production is 40 to 45 dry tons per day.
+Sludge collected and removed throughout the system is stabilized by anaerobic digestion.
+This sludge, now biosolids, is dewatered for use as fertilizer for land application on approved farms.
+The average biosolids production is 40 to 45 dry tons per day

-Methane gas, produced as a by-product of anaerobic digestion, is used as a fuel for cogeneration engines.
-The cogeneration engines provide nearly 1/3 of the plant's electrical power needs.
-100% of the plant heating requirements are supplied by the combination of cogeneration engine heat recovery and digester gas fired boilers.
+Methane gas, produced as a by-product of anaerobic digestion, is used as a fuel for cogeneration engines and digester gas fired boilers.
+100% of the plant heating requirements are supplied by the combination of digester gas fired boilers.
+Cogeneration engines are used as a back up for power outages.

 Water Reclamation Plant